SynFutures/docs/docs/faq.md

 Forcing a futures contract to enter Settling or Settled state may lead to the actual expiration time of the futures contract later than that specified time when the contract was created.
 This is because the status update of the smart contract itself can only be triggered by a transaction.
 To cope with this problem, SynFutures@v1 introduces an additional reward mechanism in order to encourage users to update the state of Futures contracts by initiating transactions.
 Check out [what other system reward I might potentially earn？](#25-what-other-system-reward-i-might-potentially-earn？) for details.

-### 13. How to determine whether a trade’s position should be liquidated ?
+### 13. How to determine whether a trader's position should be liquidated?

 When Account Balance + Unrealized Pnl < Position \* MarkPrice \* Maintenance Margin (MMR), the account is no longer safe and can be liquidated.

-### 14. What happen if my position doesn’t have sufficient margin?
+### 14. What happen if my position doesn't have sufficient margin?

 When your account becomes insolvent, liquidators would come and initiate liquidation process.